joshuamegnauth54/joshuamegnauth54.github.io/content/data_python/functions.md

 TypeError: unsupported operand type(s) for +: 'int' and 'str'
 ```

-However, ensuring your functions return proper error messages when appropriate is important for debugging and general use.
+However, ensuring your functions return proper error messages when appropriate is important for debugging and general use. `say_hi` from earlier doesn't perform any error checking at all.
+Callers can provide nonsensical arguments that execute while being incorrect.
+While this doesn't matter for a function as trivial and useless and `say_hi`, a simple check can be lifesaving for other code!

 I'm not claiming that my checks above are the ideal, idiomatic way of writing `mean()`.
 I'm not using custom exceptions, and the final check seems gratuitous.
 With that said, they're useful to demonstrate error checks and the messages are more helpful than the defaults.

 The final line of code is a **return statement** that returns the result of calling `sum()` on `array` divided by the length of the array (which is the mean of course).

-### Return statements
+## Return statements
 As mentioned earlier, functions can return `None`, one, or more values.
 Values can be anything including objects, such as `List`s or even other functions; and primitive values such as `int` and `float`.
 Returning a value is as simple as `return value` which you can see from `mean()`.
 Returning multiple values is as simple too: `return value1, value2, valueN`.

 A function's documentation will list possible return values as well as their types.
 For example, take a look at the documentation for Python's [built in mean() function](https://docs.python.org/3/library/statistics.html#statistics.mean) in the statistics library.
 The documentation says that the function "Return\[s\] the sample arithmetic mean of `data` which can be a sequence or iterable" (`data` is the function's argument).
 As a side note, exceptions are not return values.